 Note: In L&D the nurses try to get the largest IV catheter in as they can.
 That way they can quickly run fluids and blood if necessary.
 Most often they try for an 18 gauge.

 Saline Lock vs IV During Labor

-A saline lock is just the plastic tubing going into your arm.
+A saline lock (some people still call these heparine locks, but don’t use heplocks anymore) is just the plastic tubing going into your arm.
 It hangs out there until we need it, fluids are not hooked up to it.

 This gives you the benefit of us having access to your vascular system without you having to be hooked up to the IV.